GaborFicsor/steezy-spatula/README.md

 </details>

-At the bottom of the filter form, a short text reads 'Add Your Own'.
-Clicking on this hyperlink takes the user to the recipe creation form.
+Below the filter form a short text saying 'add your own' serves as a hyperlink that takes the user to the recipe creation form.
 <details>
   <summary>image of a recipe card</summary>